Huotes/CommitMaker/README.md

 Why does a burger have less energy than a steak?
 A burger is in its ground state.

 Chuck Norris grinds his coffee with his teeth and boils the water with his own rage.

+Crime does not pay - unless you are an undertaker following Walker, Texas Ranger, on a routine patrol.